amrhdh1/IPL-2025-Analysis/README.md

 ## 📊 Key Analyses & Insights (Pivot Tables)

-Based on the `IPCS.xlsx - Sheet1.csv` dataset, the following pivot table analyses were performed, each offering unique insights:

 1.  **🎲 Toss Winner Decision Analysis**:
     * **Insight**: Explores how many matches were played at each venue and, for each venue, how often teams chose to bat or bowl after winning the toss.
 This reveals strategic patterns based on location.